 At Supra Perfecta, we adhere to the highest standards and only say what we can 100% prove.

-As the above questions show, when HOCl suppliers mention EN testing, it can look very impressive, but if you know what specific wording you should be looking for, certain claims can be less compliant than they initially seem.
+As the above questions show, when hypochlorous acid (HOCl) suppliers mention EN testing, it can look very impressive, but if you know what specific wording you should be looking for, certain claims can be less compliant than they initially seem.

-By creating The Standard, we’re giving HOCl customers a clear reference point for what safe, effective and responsible disinfection looks like.
+By creating The Standard, we’re giving hypochlorous acid (HOCl) customers a clear reference point for what safe, effective and responsible disinfection looks like.

-So, have you asked your HOCl supplier these questions?
+So, have you asked your hypochlorous acid supplier these questions?